publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395i–3.md

 [Pub.
 L. 100–203, title IV, § 4205][/us/pl/100/203/s4205], Dec.
 22, 1987, [101 Stat.
 1330–182][/us/stat/101/1330-182], provided that:

-> “The Secretary of Health and Human Services shall report to the Congress annually on the extent to which skilled nursing facilities are complying with the requirements of subsections (b), (c), and (d) of section 1819 of the Social Security Act \[subsecs. (b), (c), and (d) of this section\] (as added by the amendments made by this part) and the number and type of enforcement actions taken by States and the Secretary under section 1819(h) of such Act (as added by section 4203 of this Act).”
+> “The Secretary of Health and Human Services shall report to the Congress annually on the extent to which skilled nursing facilities are complying with the requirements of subsections (b), (c), and (d) of section 1819 of the Social Security Act \[[42 U.S.C.
+1395i–3(b)][/us/usc/t42/s1395i–3/b], (c), (d)\] (as added by the amendments made by this part) and the number and type of enforcement actions taken by States and the Secretary under section 1819(h) of such Act (as added by section 4203 of this Act).”

 ----------